 Jon Oltsik, senior analyst at Enterprise Strategy Group (ESG), Milford, Mass., said that soon it won't be enough to protect the network from the outside world.
 "Companies need to protect their networks from everyone, including its own employees."

 Oltsik also said that that protecting your servers does not mean that you are also protecting your storage.
-"Servers have access controllers for protection, but the methods for securing storage like zoning
+"Servers have access controllers for protection, but the methods for securing storage like zoning and LUN masking are notoriously weak."

 Still, for many, adding security to a storage area network (SAN) is not considered necessary.